 An elementary lesson using the book A Fly Went By.

 A lesson plan for grades 4-8 from Scholastic.
-See also Frindle Discussion Guide and Literature Circle Guide to FRINDLE.
+See also Frindle Discussion Guide.
 For information about the Author, go to Andrew Clements.com.

 Frog and Toad Are Friends

 A discussion guide from Scholastic.
-See also Frogs and Toads Are Different (But Still Friends).
+See also Comparing and Contrasting with Frog and Toad and Frogs and Toads Are Different (But Still Friends).
 For information about the author, go to Featured Author and Illustrator: Arnold Lobel.